jerrychong25/HandCycleSystem/README.md

 ## Deployment

-Tested on Android 4.4-9.0 tablets and Arduino board.<br>
+Tested on Android tablets and Arduino Uno board.<br>

 A prototype is built for demonstration purpose, as per screenshot below:<br>
 Picture is temporarily not available